Baseball New Zealand

 Baseball New Zealand, formerly known as the New Zealand Baseball Federation, is the governing body of the sport of baseball in New Zealand.
 Baseball New Zealand is composed of a number of regional associations and local clubs.

 Annual events

 National Championships

-National Championships are held annually across age grades throughout March and April.
+National Championships are held annually across Masters, Premier, 16U, and 14U age grades between February and April.

 Organisation

-Executive and board
+Board of Directors

-The Baseball New Zealand Board consists of nine (9) members, four (4) of whom are deemed independent members and who are appointed by the Board.
+The Baseball New Zealand Board consists of nine members, four of whom are deemed independent members and who are appointed by the Board.
+The current Chair is Glenn Campbell.

-Professional staff

-Chairman of the Board: Andrew Bailey.
+Staff